-The Employment Services Team (EST) strives to resolve vocational disputes by mediating agreements between the parties.
+The Employment Services Team strives to resolve vocational disputes by mediating agreements between the parties.
 When agreement is not possible, EST issues an administrative review order.

-The number of requests for vocational-dispute resolution fell by about 75 percent between 1991 and 2001 and has been relatively stable since.
-Most of the long-term decline resulted from the decline in the number of eligibility determinations for vocational assistance.
-Vocational disputes, however, have remained steady with about 20 percent of eligibility determinations having at least one dispute.
+The number of requests for vocational-dispute resolution has been stable over the past four years.
+There had been a decline prior to this period.
+Most of the long-term decline has resulted from the decline in the number of eligibility determinations for vocational assistance.
+About 20 percent of vocational eligibility determinations have had a vocational dispute.
 Most disputes follow an insurer's denial of eligibility for vocational assistance; other disputes concern vocational training programs, the quality of professional services, or worker purchases.

-In 2007, 28 percent of the vocational disputes were resolved through agreement.
-Another 43 percent were dismissed, often due to a claim disposition agreement; remaining resolutions required a formal administrative order.
-The insurer prevailed in about 70 percent of those orders.
-With HB 2091, responsibility for appeals of these orders was returned to the WCB Hearings Division.
-During the past five years, about 12 percent of vocational dispute review orders, including orders of dismissal, were appealed.
+In 2009, 26 percent of the vocational disputes were resolved through agreement.
+Another 39 percent were dismissed, often due to a claim disposition agreement; remaining resolutions required a formal administrative order.
+The insurer prevailed in about 64 percent of those orders.
+With HB 2091, jurisdiction for appeals of these orders was returned to the WCB Hearings Division.
+During the past five years, about 14 percent of vocational dispute review orders, including orders of dismissal, were appealed.

-About 93 percent of vocational disputes were resolved timely, as measured by a nonstatutory standard of 60 days.
-The median number of days from request for review of vocational assistance to date of resolution was 28 in 2007.
+About 93 percent of vocational disputes were resolved timely, as measured by a non-statutory standard of 60 days.
+The median number of days from request for review of vocational assistance to date of resolution was 41 in 2009.